Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Introduction

 which simplifies to the conclusion of the lemma:

 .1 in

 The Lemma shows that if the real sectional curvatures are $1/4$-pinched, the half-isotropic curvatures are positive, and that the hypothesis (\ref{E:Kr}) implies that

-It is actually this weaker hypothesis that is needed in the proof of Theorem 1.1.
+It is actually this weaker hypothesis that is needed in the proof of the estimates for the number of prime minimal two-spheres.

-Unlike the case of geodesics, the Morse index of minimal two-spheres depends only on pointwise pinching, and the curvature hypothesis in Theorem~1.1 can be weakened: one only needs a relation between the complex sectional curvature of a half-isotropic two-plane $\sigma$ and the real sectional curvature of an associated real two-plane $\widehat\sigma$.
+Indeed, the Morse index of minimal two-spheres depends only on {\em pointwise\/} pinching, and the curvature hypothesis in Theorem~1.1 can be weakened: one only needs a relation between the complex sectional curvature of a half-isotropic two-plane $\sigma$ and the real sectional curvature of an associated real two-plane $\widehat\sigma$.

 .1 in